sakamoti55/pandathlon/memory-bank/progress.md

 ### Should Do

 2. User dashboard with quiz management
-3. Implement favorites/bookmark functionality
+3. Add proper error handling and loading states
-4. Add proper error handling and loading states
+4. Implement quiz editing and deletion

 ### Could Do